-Hybrid Solar Systems are a cross between Off-Grid (battery incorperating) and Grid connected solar systems (battery-less).
+Hybrid solar systems are a cross between off-grid (battery incorperating) and grid connected (without battery) solar systems.

-The best thing about Hybrid systems are the capability to export excess power, once the battery is charged, to earn additional discounts from grid feed in tariffs.
-With Off-Grid solar systems, that energy goes wasted as it cannot be utilised, and Grid Connected solar systems cannot store energy so we get the best of both worlds!
+The best thing about hybrid systems is the capability to export excess power from the charged battery and earn additional discounts from grid feed in tariffs.
+With off-grid solar systems, that energy goes to waste as the excess energy cannot be utilised.
+Grid connected solar systems cannot store energy so you get the best of both worlds!

-DC Coupled solar systems are those where the energy produced from the panels in Direct Current (DC) is sent directly to charge the battery without being converted into Alternating Current (AC).
+DC coupled solar systems are those where the energy produced from the panels in Direct Current (DC) is sent directly to charge the battery without being converted into Alternating Current (AC).
 When called into operation the battery then supplies that energy, still in DC, to the inverter for conversion into AC for use in your home or business.
 With fewer energy transformations, this is typically the most energy efficient type of system.
-A SolarEdge+LG Battery combination or SENEC Home V3 are examples of these systems we supply.
+A SolarEdge+LG Battery combination or SENEC Home V3 are examples of these these types of systems that we supply.

-AC Coupled solar systems are those where the energy is converterd from DC to AC by your solar system inverter, the battery system then monitors this output along with your home demand and decides when it can convert some of the spare energy back into DC though its own inverter, and into the battery.
-When called upon, the battery system then converts that energy back into AC for use in the house.
-A Fronius or SMA inverter with an Eguana Evolve is an example of this type of system we supply.
+AC coupled solar systems are those where the energy is converterd from DC to AC by your solar system inverter.
+The battery system then monitors this output along with your home demand and determines when it can convert some of the spare energy back into DC though its own inverter, and into the battery.
+When called upon, the battery system then converts that energy back into AC for use in your home.
+A Fronius or SMA inverter with an Eguana Evolve is an example of this type of system that we supply.

 We touch more on these systems specifically in these articles:

 DC Optimizers are essentially very small inverters that sit underneath the solar panel, hidden from sight.
 Each solar panel has it's own optimizer.